Monefit SmartSaver Review Summary

 Fintown

-One of the most interesting features of Monefit SmartSaver is the compounding interest, which is added to your account daily.
+One of the most exciting features of Monefit SmartSaver is the compounding interest, which is added to your account daily.
 Fintown also adds a compounding interest to your account, but you can access it only at the end of the month.

-The Czech-based platform offers between 10% and 12% interest on your investments that are being used to fund rental units in the city center of Prague.
+The Czech-based platform offers between 8% and 12% interest on your investments that are being used to fund rental units in the city center of Prague.
 As an investor, you know exactly how your funds are being used.

 Income Marketplace